busterdash/bitmap-manipulator/README.md

 ## Compiling
 * For simplicity, use Orwell Dev-C++ to compile on Windows.
-* I will provide a makefile in the future.
+* On Linux, a makefile is provided for compiling with the GNU C++ Compiler.

 ## Submodule(s)